A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Main Theoretical Results

 \subsection{The Condition of Bounded Densities}

-In our results we have made use of the assumption that the distributions of the random vectors $Z := (Z_1, \ldots, Z_d)$ fulfill Assumption \ref{ass:folgecubeassumption}, which in particular holds if the random vectors $Z$ have Lebesgue densities which are bounded exponentially in $d$.
-We will show that this assumption is fulfilled most importantly by Gaussian processes, but also by elements of the more general class of elliptical distrutions, i.e. distributions whose Lebesgue densities are of the form
+In our results we make use of Assumption \ref{ass:folgecubeassumption}.
+We now show that this assumption is fulfilled most importantly by Gaussian processes, but also by elements of the more general class of elliptical distributions, i.e.\@ distributions whose Lebesgue densities are of the form

-where $c$ is some normalisation constant.
-Here we assume that the random vectors are centred for the sake of simplicity.
+where $c$ is some normalisation constant, $\Sigma$ is a covariance matrix and $\Lambda$ is a location parameter (i.e.\@ a multidimensional expected value).
+Here, we assume that the random vectors are centred for the sake of simplicity.
 Some analysis shows that

 so in order for the density to integrate to a total measure of one, the normalisation constant $c$ must be given by